Protesters gather in Tacoma as an officer who drove into a crowd is placed on administrative leave - KVIA

 Protesters gather in Tacoma as an officer who drove into a crowd is placed on administrative leave

-Dozens gathered in downtown Tacoma, Washington, on Sunday to protest the city’s police department after a police officer drove into a crowd Saturday night.
+About 150 people gathered in downtown Tacoma, Washington, on Sunday to protest the city’s police department after a police officer drove into a crowd Saturday night, Tacoma Police Department public information officer Wendy Haddow told CNN.

-The 58-year-old police officer was placed on administrative leave after running over at least one person and possibly striking others, according to a press release from the Tacoma Police Department.
+The 58-year-old police officer was placed on administrative leave after running over at least one person and possibly striking others, according to a press release from TPD.
 He had been with the department for nearly 30 years.

 The officer was not identified in the police statement.